-With earned-wage access, also called income on demand or income streaming, employers can create a win-win situation by helping employees tap the money they are on track to earn.
+With Earned Wage Access, also called income on-demand pay or income streaming, employers can create a win-win situation by helping employees tap the money they are on track to earn.
 That bit of extra liquidity can help reverse the cycle of stress and result in both a healthier employee and, in turn, a healthier overall workforce.

 Many Americans live paycheck to paycheck.
 It’s a situation that’s been snowballing the past few decades as incomes have remained stagnant while the costs of major expenses like housing and health care have increased significantly.
 Only about 40 percent of people in the U.S. have funds to cover an unexpected expense like a hospital visit or a car repair without using their credit card or taking out a personal loan, according to a Bankrate survey.